What You Need to Know When Buying a Vehicle (FFVR 26)

 California requires the manufacturer of a new motor vehicle to provide a manufacturer's written warranty that covers the cost to repair the vehicle during the warranty period.
 If you are dissatisfied with the repairs or have questions regarding your repair invoice, see the Lemon Law Buyback Vehicles (FFVR 17) Fast Facts brochure, or contact:

 Sacramento, CA 95814

 BAR regulates the smog check program and provides brochures on smog check inspections, repair stations, and inspection dispute information available at www.smogcheck.ca.gov or by calling 1-800-952-5210.

 Sales and Use Taxes

-Questions regarding collection or payment of sales or use taxes on the purchase or lease of a vehicle should be directed to the California State Board of Equalization (BOE) at:
+Questions regarding collection or payment of sales or use taxes on the purchase or lease of a vehicle should be directed to the California Department of Tax and Fee Administration (CDTFA) at: